U.S. Government Resources

 - Oman Chamber of Commerce and Industry.
 The Oman Chamber of Commerce and Industry (OCCI) is keen to take advantage of the economic partnership agreements between the Sultanate and many nations of the world.
 It also seeks to keep pace with modern developments in the industrial sector to make the Sultanate one of the key destinations for local and foreign investment.

-- Oman American Business Council.
-The Oman American Business Council is a non-profit organization formed to foster the development of commercial activity between the United States and the Sultanate of Oman.
+- Oman American Business Center (OABC).
+The Oman American Business Center is a non-profit organization formed to foster the development of commercial activity between the United States and the Sultanate of Oman.

 - Bilateral U.S.-Arab Chamber of Commerce.
 The Bilateral U.S.-Arab Chamber of Commerce (BUSACC) is a private business association that serves as a conduit to create strategic connections between prominent U.S. and Middle East/North Africa (MENA) private sector enterprises, government officials, trade development agencies, and academic institutions.